walterreade/PyNotes/Presentations.md

  * Python can't tell the difference between an empty iterator and an iterator that's been exhausted
  * If you iterate over an iterator, you get the same iterator
  * If you itereate over a sequence twice, you get different iterators
- * You can create an iterable container:
+ * You can create an iterable container.
+When you do this, you get a new iterator with every call.
 ```python
 class LoadCities(object):